ebussola/OC-Statefull-Website/README.md

 ## The AJAX Page Container

 It is used to centralize the ajax framework requests.
-Because now you are running your website on another infrastructure (some cases) you need to keep your plugins working.
+Because now you are running your website on another infrastructure you need to keep your plugins working.

 ### Setup